Customer serviceDifficult peopleLeadership: Say it like a leader

 Just ONE GOOD EXPERIENCE can change your perception.

 Do you know what I mean?
-I had one of those “WOW” experiences today.
-NOTE: The names in this story are REAL because the company and the customer service reps are real … really great too.
+I had one of those “WOW” experiences years ago that I still remember.
+NOTE: The names in this story are REAL but the company is unnamed because, regrettably, their service now isn’t what it used to be.

-After receiving my Rogers cell phone bill for my biz, I noted an additional $10 charge I wasn’t expecting.
-I called Rogers and after a few minutes of listening to delightful elevator music (it’s OK, I needed a break anyhow ;o), I had a live client rep on the line.
-Her name was Shari and she distinguishes herself by her amazing ability to connect with and help clients.
-After she introduced herself in beautiful English and French, the conversation went something like this:
+After receiving my cell phone bill for my biz, I noted an additional $10 charge I wasn’t expecting.
+I called the supplier and after a few minutes of listening to delightful elevator music (it’s OK, I needed a break anyhow), I had a live client rep on the line.
+Her name was Shari.
+She she distinguished herself by her amazing ability to connect with and help clients.
+After her elegant introduction in both English and French, the conversation went something like this:

 ME: Hi Shari.
-Wow, (in a genuine voice, because I genuinely was taken aback and impressed …) you speak both English and French flawlessly.
+Wow, you speak both English and French flawlessly.
 Beautiful!

 SHARI: Oh (quite surprised), thanks so much!
 That’s nice of you to say that.
 Thank you.